protolambda/singapore/README.md

 - Focus on the Node-software first, not so much on the smartcontract / event-log processing.
   Building Protolith (generalized blockchain node library) at the same time.
 - No team/company/funding.
 Maybe someday.
 It's a hobby project for now, with whatever time I can afford to spent on it.
-  Contributions welcome!
+  Contributions are welcome!
 But please understand that it's in an early phase, and things may break.

 ## Contributing